Most Dangerous Inland Cities in the U.S. (2025)

 3. Memphis, Tennessee

 Whether you live there or you’re visiting, you need to stay aware of what’s going on around you.
 Don’t flash expensive stuff, keep your car doors locked, and try not to be out alone.
-Surveillance cameras and community watch programs are becoming more common in the suburbs, which helps.
+Surveillance cameras and community security programs are becoming more common in the suburbs, which helps.

 4. Birmingham, Alabama

 Birmingham’s crime problem is driven mostly by violent crimes, armed robberies, shootings, and gang retaliation.
 Neighborhoods like Ensley, Central City, and East Birmingham have particularly high numbers.
-Parts of the city are really struggling with poverty, low home ownership, and schools that just don’t have the resources they need; all of this feeds into the crime.
+Parts of the city are struggling with poverty, low home ownership, and schools that don’t have the resources they need; all of this feeds into the crime.

 5. Cleveland, Ohio

+Cleveland’s East Side has long been known for high crime.
+Neighborhoods like Union-Miles Park, Kinsman, and Mount Pleasant consistently have some of the highest numbers for shootings and violent assaults.
+Property crimes, car thefts, and home break-ins are especially common.
 The economic problems hit hard, particularly in the parts of the city that used to be industrial.
-These communities are struggling with very few job opportunities and limited access to social services.
-That being said, areas like Downtown Cleveland and Ohio City are way safer because of targeted investment and a strong police presence there.
+These communities are struggling with very few job opportunities and scarce access to social services.
+That said, areas like Downtown Cleveland and Ohio City are much safer thanks to targeted investment and a strong police presence.

 6. Indianapolis, Indiana